chengsoonong/mclass-sky/projects/peerjcs16/paper/reviews.md

    **We ran additional experiments and tested the effect of the data size byartificially reducing either the unlabeled pool size or both the unlabeled poolsize and test size.**

    **See Figure 12.
-It is indeed true that having a smaller unlabeled poolsize reduces the accuracy and having a smaller test size further deceases it.This observation is now added to the Section 5.2.**
+It is indeed true that having a smaller unlabeled poolsize reduces the accuracy and having a smaller test size further deceases it.
+This observation is now added to the Section 6.**

 2. Line 353: "there is no statistical difference between the corresponding heuristic/combiner and passive learning".
 Clearly, looking e.g. at the median in Fig. 4., there seems to be a difference.
 Do the authors mean that the difference is not statistically significant?